Content Type Filters for SharePoint Online

 ContentType managed property

 The value in this managed property contains a combination of the mime type name (E.g., application/pdf) and the content type name (Project Document).
-For this reason, you must use the qualifier Contains to filter using the friendly name of the content type.
+For this reason, you must use the qualifier Contains to filter using only the friendly name of the content type.
 My recommendation is to use the SPContentType managed property instead if you want to filter by the friendly name alone, however the ContentType managed property filter will certainly work.

 Here’s the Highlighted Content web part filter required for the ContentType property.